Blessings and healing, – Donna and Jim Murphy

 - Fill the squirt bottle with water.

-- Expand the colander by gently pushing down the center area.
+- Expand the colander by gently pushing down the center area & place in the collection pan

 - If there are any contents in the strainer, examine those contents.

-- This may take many trips to the bathroom.
+- Repeat until the baby and placenta have passed.
+This may take many trips to the bathroom.

-- Finding your baby’s body is not 100% assured.
+- Finding your baby’s body does not always happen.
+Breakdown sometimes happens before delivery.